AlGepe/OmniSnippets_JS/docs/stdCustomJS/graphChart.rst

                     });
     });

+As you can see in the example above, the user is given a value select so that he can chose which chart is best for the data.
+We have taken into account that ``pie`` option will give out an error and decided to show a message instead of letting the calculator crash.

 .. warning::
     If you let the user select the type of chart, make sure the data will be in the correct format.
-In the example we have left the option ``pie`` in the value select, but you don't need to.
+In the example we have left the option ``pie`` in the value select for educational purposes, but you don't need to.

+Remember that this is just an example, you should feel free to create your own conditions an behaviours.
+Each chart can represent different variations of the data or use different colors.

 .. tip::
     It is better to give less options to the user than to show error messages.
 In this example, the best procedure will be to disable the option ``pie`` on the value select.